 Teens can join Les Aventuriers (must have completed grades 7 or 8 before summer) or Les Coureurs des Bois (must have completed grade 9 or up before summer) for overnight hiking, biking, or canoe trips.
 Or they can join Le Groupe Méli-Mélo (must have completed grade 7 or up before summer) for games, skits and artistic adventure.

-For our older campers (must have completed grade 10 or up before summer), every odd year we offer the Programme Aspirant Moniteur (P.A.M.) exclusively at the Vancouver Island camp.
-P.A.M. will be offered again in the 2017, 2019 … camp years.
+For our older campers (must have completed grade 10 or up before summer), we now offer the Formation des Leaders Adolescent (F.L.A.) exclusively at the Vancouver Island camp.
+F.L.A. will be offered each year.

 Note to teens and parents: Choose your program carefully because once you arrive at camp, you cannot change your mind!